-Listen to episode 120 of the Inspirational Living podcast: Christmas Gifts & Giving (The Spirit of Christmas).
-Adapted from the book The Spirit of Christmas by Henry Van Dyke.
+Listen to episode 120 of the Inspirational Living podcast: The Spirit of Christmas.
+Adapted from the book The Spirit of Christmas by Henry van Dyke.

 Christmas Podcast Excerpt: The custom of exchanging presents on a certain day in the year is very much older than Christmas, and means very much less.
 Gift giving has been a custom in almost all ages of the world, and among many different nations.